 It is expected that the Scheme could significantly lower emissions in around 2,000 properties and save nearly 170,000 tonnes of CO2 entering the atmosphere - the equivalent to taking over 2,500 cars off the road over the next 30 years.

 The Scheme can support a wide range of works; however only eligible works stated on the Manx Home Energy Audit may be eligible for grant funding.
-Details of eligible works, and the Manx Home Energy Audit, can be found below.
+Details of eligible works, and the Manx Home Energy Audit, can e found below.

 Successful applicants will be informed via email and will be placed on a waiting list until a domestic energy assessor is available.